Azure/reliable-web-app-pattern-java/demo.md

 ## Resiliency with Multi-Region

 The Contoso Fiber CAMS web application is deployed in two regions.
 All traffic is initially routed to the primary region.
 In the event of an outage in the active region, traffic can be routed to the secondary region.
-This proccess in not automatic and requires manual intervention.
+This process in not automatic and requires manual intervention.

 ![image of Azure Front Door Origin Group](./docs/assets/front-door-origin-group.png)